NynsenFaber/LDP_hierarchical_mechanism/README.md

     pip install hierarchical-mechanism-LDP

 ## Usage
 It is based on the class `Private_Tree` that implements the hierarchical mechanism for local differential privacy.
-The class has the following methods:
 ### Initialization

 ```python